 Step 7: When you see the Advanced options screen, click UEFI Firmware Settings.
 Note that the UEFI Firmware Settings option doesn’t appear if your PC doesn’t support UEFI.

 Step 8: Finally, when you see the UEFI Firmware Settings screen with “Restart to change UEFI firmware settings” message, click the Restart button to restart your PC and get into UEFI firmware settings.

 Use Command Prompt to access UEFI settings from Windows 10

 If the Settings app is not opening for some reason, you can use the Command Prompt to access UEFI settings.
 Here is how to do that.

-Step 1: Right-click on the Start button on the taskbar to open the power user menu and then click Command Prompt (Admin) to run Command Prompt as admin.
-When you see the User Account Control prompt, click Yes button.
+Step 1: Type CMD in the Start/taskbar search field, right-click on the Command Prompt entry and then click Run as administrator option.
+When you see the User Account Control prompt, click the Yes button.

 Step 2: At the Command Prompt window, type the following command and then press Enter key.

 After typing the command, don’t forget to press the Enter key.

 You will see “You are about to be signed off” message.
 Your PC will restart in less than a minute.